mozilla/releases-comm-central/chat/protocols/matrix/lib/README.md

 named for the package or named index.js.
 This should get copied to the proper sub-directory.

-### Updating browser-request

-Follow the directions for updating single file dependencies, then modify the index.js file so that the `is_crossDomain` always returns `false`.

 ### Updating events

 The events package is included as a shim for the native node `events` module.